leonardoInf/cli_dialog/README.md

 List questions allow the user to make a selection amongst several strings. `'question'` is the question that will be printed before the selection. `'options'` are the options from which the user chooses exactly one. `'colour'` is the key used to retreive the answer.

+### Messages

+Messages were added in 0.2.0.
+They are used to display information to users without prompting them for an answer.

+You can use them like any other question using the `messages` keyword parameter or `addQuestion(message, is_message: true)`.
+It is only optional to include a key if you are not using order.

 ### Order
 ```dart
 import 'package:cli_dialog/cli_dialog.dart';